DMin: Scalable Training Data Influence Estimation for Diffusion Models: Conclusion

 \section{Conclusion}

 In this paper, we introduce \texttt{DMin}, a scalable framework for estimating the influence of training data samples on images generated by diffusion models.
-The proposed \texttt{DMin} scales effectively to diffusion models with billions of paramters by substantially reducing storage requirements from hundreds of TBs to MBs or KBs for SD 3 Medium with full parameters.
-Additionally, \texttt{DMin} can retrieve the top-$k$ most influential training sample in 1 second by KNN, demonstrating the scalability of the proposed \texttt{DMin}.
+The proposed \texttt{DMin} scales effectively to diffusion models with billions of parameters by substantially reducing storage requirements from hundreds of TBs to MBs or KBs for SD 3 Medium with full parameters.
+Additionally, \texttt{DMin} can retrieve the top-$k$ most influential training samples in under one second using KNN, demonstrating the scalability of the proposed \texttt{DMin}.
 Our empirical results further confirm \texttt{DMin}'s effectiveness and efficiency.